Graveyard of Empires - Chapter 2

 "Okay," Wade replied.
 "I'm on my way."

 He clicked off the communicator and leaned back in his chair.
 He was out of time, and there was nothing he could do except wait it out.
-Maybe the Minister wouldn’t find out that Wade was Abigail’s father.
+Maybe the Minister wouldn't find out that Argus was Abigail's father.
+He hated the idea of what they would do to her here at the Ministry, but there was no way he could stop it without making it worse.

-He grabbed a few datasheets off of his desk—the pressing issues that couldn’t wait while he was away—and headed out the door.
+He grabbed a few datapads off his desk—the pressing issues that couldn't wait while he was away—and headed out the door.
 The halls were empty.
 Most of the students were in class this time of day, learning about the galaxy or their place in the universe.
 With their rich and important parents, that place was high on the food chain.

-Most of them didn’t know Wade or the Ordo Mens Rea even existed.
-They didn’t know about the beatings or the implants or the ones who didn’t survive training.
-They didn’t know about the odd manifestations members of the Order could create that couldn’t be explained.
+Most of them didn't even know Argus Wade or the Ordo Mens Rea even existed.
+They didn't know about the beatings or the implants or the ones who didn't survive training.
+They didn't know about the odd manifestations members of the Order could create that couldn't be explained.
+They saw the Keepers, sure, but they had their own stories for them.
+Bad students who angered the Ministry, heinous criminals being given a second—albeit brief—chance at life.
+Those children didn't have a clue that some of their students wandering these halls were different.

-Wade hated them.
+Argus hated them.

 He passed a group of girls clustered around a classroom, giggling to themselves.

-He could go about his day like nothing was wrong and pretend he was happy.
+Argus found himself in the hangar, still absorbed in his thoughts, adrift and disoriented.
+He was usually good at compartmentalizing, but this was too much.
+He could do his job and pretend he was happy.
 He could blend in, pretend to be normal.
 But this was the first time he had to face the idea that he might be out of time.
 This might be the end of everything.

 "I don't know," Wade said.
 "I wish I knew, Sam.
 How did they find her?"

-Wade rubbed his face.
-“Do they know?”
+Wade sighed.
+"Do they know?"

 "I'll look after her, I promise."

-“Will they...Will they hurt…?”
-She couldn’t complete the question, but Wade knew what she meant.
-She’d seen his scars.
+"Will they...
+Will they hurt...?" she couldn't complete the question, but Wade understood.
+She'd seen his scars.

-“Yes,” he replied.
-“It’s part of her training.”
+"Yes," he replied.
+"It's part of the training."

 "Listen, I have to go."